Surrealism- Introduction

 Qualification:- San Fernando School of Fine Arts, Madrid, Spain (Skilled draftsman).

-2nd PABLO PICASSO– The date of birth of Pablo Picasso is 25 October 1881, this artist was born during the Movement period when the art movement was at its peak wherein Pablo Picasso played a vital role in this art movement.
+2nd PABLO PICASSO– The date of birth of Pablo Picasso is 25 October 1881, this artist was born during the Surrealism period when the Surrealism art movement was on the peak wherein Pablo Picasso had played a vital role in this art movement.

 Notable works:- Portrait of Daniel-Henry Kahnweiler (1910) & The Weeping Woman (1937).